freeletterheadmockup/Free-letterhead-Mockup/README.md

 We regularly update our collection with new and exciting mockups.
 Be sure to bookmark Mockupdaddy.com and follow us on social media to stay informed about our latest additions.

-Thank you for visiting this repository and exploring our collection of **Free letterhead Mockup**.
+Thank you for visiting this repository and exploring our collection of Free letterhead Mockup.
 We hope these resources will be valuable in your design endeavors.
-Visit**[Mockupdaddy](https://www.mockupdaddy.com/)** to download your free mockups today!
+Visit **[Mockupdaddy](https://www.mockupdaddy.com/)** to download your free mockups today!

 ---